 Walk the Grounds

-If you visit during a gathering, you may hear chanting led by monks.
-Visitors are typically welcome to sit quietly toward the back.
-Remove your shoes before entering and dress modestly, covering shoulders and knees.
-During the summer food festival, the public is invited inside the Sim to view the mural-lined sanctuary and speak with one of the monks.
+If you arrive during a gathering or ceremony, you may hear chanting led by monks.
+Visitors are generally welcome to observe quietly from the back.
+Remove your shoes before entering buildings and dress modestly, with shoulders and knees covered.

 Attend the Summer Food Festival